-Our multidisciplinary team includes a clinical geneticist, neurologists, a developmental psychologist, board-certified behavior analysts (all with extensive experience with Angelman syndrome), a gastroenterologist, a clinical dietitian, a speech therapist and an orthopedic surgeon.
+Our multidisciplinary team includes a clinical geneticist, neurologist, orthopedic surgeon, developmental psychologist, board-certified behavior analyst, gastroenterologist, clinical dietitian and speech therapist (all with extensive experience with Angelman syndrome).

 The team’s clinical expertise is complemented by extensive research experience.
 We can connect patients with research opportunities such as the Angelman Syndrome Natural History Study as well as clinical trials.
 Rady Children’s is currently a site for a clinical trial on gaboxadol to treat Angelman syndrome in adults and adolescents.

 Mark Nespeca, M.D., Clinical Director, Pediatric Neurologist/Epileptologist and Angelman Syndrome Researcher, Rady Children’s